FiveEyes/FiveEyes.github.io/_posts/interview/2019-05-03-interview-algorithm-problems.md

 Good problems to practise.
 Classic problems, problems with multiple solutions, and so on.

+**218. The Skyline Problem**

+Many ways to solve this problem.

+Segment Tree, Balanced Tree, and so on.

+My favoriate solution is sorting + union-find set.

 **410. Split Array Largest Sum**

 DP soltion is O(n^2).
 Binary search can reach O(nlogn).